 was delicately handcrafted to perfection by our specialist jewelers with more than 35 years of experience.
 A modern design made

-with a pure rose gold then topped off with a high polish finish.
+with a pure yellow gold then topped off with a high polish finish.
 Beautifully crafted with love, add this handmade piece to your own

 unique collection today or gift it to your favorite medical worker!